dotintent/react-native-ble-plx/README.md

 * Use `error.errorCode == BleErrorCode.OperationCancelled` instead of `error.message == 'Cancelled'`
 * Use `error.errorCode == BleErrorCode.BluetoothManagerDestroyed` instead of `error.message == 'Destroyed'`
+* Reverted implementation of `monitorCharacteristicForDevice` to properly write to descriptor when last listener is unsubscribed on Android.
+If you expect to get new notifications as soon as you subscribe for them please use version `0.8` for the time being, as regression is expected.

 Other: